-To meet its analytics needs, Billings Clinic adopted the Health Catalyst® Data Operating System (DOS™) and Rapid Response Analytics Solution™.
+To meet its analytics needs, Billings Clinic adopted the Health Catalyst® Data Operating System (DOS™) and Self-Service Analytics Suite.
 DOS combines and standardizes data across source systems to provide actionable insights in a single technology platform.

 Billings Clinic engaged stakeholders in prioritizing the data sources that would be the most valuable to integrate into the data platform.
 Stakeholders elected to integrate data from six different sources, including claims data from multiple source systems, cost data, financial data, clinical data, and patient satisfaction data into its data platform, creating a one solution for all of its data needs.

-The Rapid Response Analytics Solution is a collection of analytics infrastructure components.
-It provides reusable, curated, customizable analytics building blocks called DOS Marts™ and a visual builder tool called Population Builder™, which allows the creation and sharing of population definitions without the use of complex SQL.
+The Self-Service Analytics Suite is a collection of analytics infrastructure components.
+It provides reusable, curated, customizable analytics building blocks called DOS Marts™ and a visual builder tool called Pop Analyzer™, which allows the creation and sharing of population definitions without the use of complex SQL.

 Billings Clinic leverages the data platform and analytics application to provide ready access to data to users across the entire organization—including analysts, clinicians, finance experts, and members of the leadership team.
 With the analytics application, team members can perform basic analytics and access comprehensive data from the various source systems in a manner never previously available to them.